jcbecleo/ZLearn/README.md

 - **Spaced Repetition:** Utilize a spaced repetition algorithm to focus on cards you find difficult.
 - **Quiz Mode:** Test your knowledge with a randomized quiz generated from your flashcards.
 - **Progress Tracking:** Keep track of your study progress and review your performance over time.
-- **Cloud Sync:** Option to sync your flashcards across devices using a cloud-based service.
+- **Cloud Sync with Xata:** Seamlessly sync your flashcards across devices with the power of Xata's serverless database.

 ## Installation
 To install ZLearn on your device, follow these steps: